Mathématique: Lantean Dream Team: Part 2

 “Can we get the, uh, slow motion replay of whatever that just was?”
 Sheppard asks.

-“Once you’ve seated the control crystal, don’t speak of any of this aloud.”
+“Once you’ve seated the control crystal, don’t speak any of this aloud.”
 Their Morgan fades like windblown mist.

 Great.